Trial of Socrates: Death

 A presentation of the possible appearance of the state prison in ancient Athens.

 The site of the state prison in Ancient Athens.

 The small cups found in the drains of the prison, believed to be used for administering the poison for executions.

 The death of Socrates is presented in the Platonic diaologue the Phaedo, in which Socrates and his friends discuss the immortality of the soul before Socrates drinks the hemlock poison given to him for his execution.

 In the Phaedo the poison given to Socrates is not identified by name, but is called τὸ φάρμακον (to pharmakon), "the drug".
 Because of this and the differences in symptoms between various species called κώνειον (kōneion, hemlock in Greek) or cicūta (hemlock in Latin) the identification of poison hemlock as the plant used in the execution has been the subject of debate.

 In 1679 the Swiss physician Johann Jakob Wepfer published Cicutae aquaticae historia et noxae.
 In it he describes the symptoms of eight children who had eaten the roots of water hemlock.
 He expressed doubts that hemlock could have been the "cold" poison used in the execution of Socrates as the symptoms were of a "hot" poison with seizures, arched backs, and foaming at the mouth.
-Wepfer was unaware of that the Cicuta he was studying was not the same plant used in Athenian executions.
+Wepfer was unaware that the Cicuta he was studying was not the same plant used in Athenian executions.

 The English physician and botanist John Harley worked with a preparation of hemlock called succus conii, testing it on himself and recording the effects in his book The Old Vegetable Neurotics published in 1869.
 The symptoms he recorded were identical to the initial stages described in the Phaedo.